 In addition, colors connects us to metaphor and imagery.
 Humans are light lovers, as all living things yearn and grow towards the light.
 Therefore, we are strongly influenced by color because colors are literally vibrations of light.

 Keep in mind that different cultures look at colors differently.
-For instance in China, the grieving family wears white, while Westerners typically wear black.
-In addition, you may have your own specific color associations which you should definitely honor!
+For instance, in China, a grieving family wears white, while Westerners typically wear black.
+In addition, you may have your own specific color associations, which you should honor!

 In this color overview, we’ll walk through colors from a feng shui perspective.
 You can use this guide to select colors for walls, furniture, artwork, pillows, and other home accessories.
 Color is a powerful and quick way to start changing your energy using feng shui.

 01 of 09

-Greens, blues and teals are related to the element of wood.
-These colors inspire healing, growth and new beginnings.
+Greens, blues, and teals are related to the element of wood.
+These colors inspire rejuvenation, growth, and new beginnings.
 It’s a very active energy, like a sprout growing from a seed and pushing out of the earth.
 These colors connect us to the restorative energies of nature.
 Think of the canopy of a tree protecting us.
 Bright blues connect us to the expansive spacious sky.

 02 of 09